 Defending your property in a battery charge can be valid if you can prove the assailant was illegally taking a personal possession away from you.
 Each state has separate laws regarding the defense of protecting personal property in battery cases.

 - Florida law allows for the defense of property as a valid justification of using non-deadly force.
 If you are protecting your vehicle, home, land, or other personal property, Florida recognizes your right to defend said property.
-It is not allowed to use deadly force; however when protecting property interests by themselves.
+However, you are not allowed to use deadly force when protecting property interests by themselves.

 - If you are in your home or vehicle, Section 776.013 Florida Statutes says the law will assume you had a reasonable fear of bodily harm or death if the assailant unlawfully remained or entered or attempted to remove you against your will.
 You are within legal rights to defend yourself if this person used force to enter your vehicle or home illegally and you reasonably believed you were in danger.